'Sudden death' of Kim Jong Un's half-brother investigated

 Two brothers never met

-Kim was an overweight and careless playboy, but also as a smart and open-minded man who was willing to speak out against the family, according to Yoji Gomi, the author of the 2012 book "My Father, Kim Jong Il, and Me."
+Kim was an overweight and careless playboy, but also a smart and open-minded man who was willing to speak out against the family, according to Yoji Gomi, the author of the 2012 book "My Father, Kim Jong Il, and Me."

 "He spoke out against his father's 'military first' policy," Gomi told CNN in 2012.
 "He wants North Korea to embrace economic reform and open its doors."